My Zojirushi rice cooker review is based on five years of experience with this wonderful appliance. I use it once or twice a week!

 Brown basmati from California, India, or Pakistan is the best choice; it has about a third less inorganic arsenic than other brown rices.

 Brown basmati is my very favorite!
 You can also rinse your rice thoroughly to help cut the arsenic levels.
 Check out this article: How Much Arsenic is in Your Rice?.

 After making wonderful rice, I checked Amazon.com to see what link I should post to this amazing product (see below) and found that Zojirushi had sent me a $130 rice cooker.
 OMG!
 No wonder it was such a gem.

 This is a Japanese rice cooker, folks.
 This type of cooker is essential in most Asian kitchens and if you cook a lot of rice, you need to check it out.

 The one they sent me is a 3 cup version which is perfect for 2-4 people.
 You can program it to finish cooking at any time.
 I set mine up at 8 AM and programmed it to be done at 6 PM so when I walked in the door, my rice was done.

 You can also “cook” in your rice cooker (not unlike a crock pot).
 Check out this recipe page – Zogirushi Rice Cooker Recipes.
-It makes oatmeal, wild rice, and steel-cut oats, quinoa, sushi rice, and white rice.
+It makes wild rice, and steel-cut oats, quinoa, sushi rice, and white rice.
 There is a recipe for Baked “Mac and Cheese” Style Brown Rice that may help me get my son to eat brown rice (he only likes white rice).